-- A charter packet is secured from the "forms and documents" section of this web site.
-Once the President and Treasurer of the club complete the Orientation and Quiz, a Charter Application will be emailed to the President to fill out and return to the Office of Student Leadership & Development within 30 days of completing the Orientation.
+- A charter packet is secured from the Student Organization Forum through Blackboard.
+Once the President of the club completes the Orientation, a link to the Charter Application will be available to fill out and return to the Office of Student Leadership & Development within 30 days of completing the Orientation.
 It is required that the prospective organization obtain the services of at least one faculty member or administrative staff person who will be willing to work with them as an advisor.

 - All charter packets must be filled out completely and signed by all of the appropriate parties before returning them to the Office of Student Leadership & Development.

 - A constitution is required.
 A suggested format is available from Forms and Documents.